Transfer PC files to cloud

 In the past, people might be used to storing files on local, extra hard drives, external drives, NAS devices, or other storage devices.
 But recently, more and more people prefer to transfer PC files to cloud so that they can keep their data safe and free up some local storage.

-Generally, cloud service will offer an official backup or sync program to help users transfer data between local devices and cloud quickly and easily.
-For example, Google released Backup & Sync client for Google Drive users to backup computer files to cloud, Microsoft provides users with OneDrive client, and Dropbox also has specialized software for Dropbox users.
-In the following, you will learn how to move data to cloud storage and how to backup files from the cloud to cloud in case of data loss with cBackupper.
+Generally, cloud service will offer an official backup or sync program to help users achieve PC cloud transfer quickly and easily.
+For example, Google released Backup & Sync client for Google Drive users to sync files to cloud, Microsoft provides users with OneDrive client, and Dropbox also has specialized software for Dropbox users.
+CBackupper also has the PC client to let users backup computer files to cloud.
+In the following, you will learn how to move data to cloud storage and how to backup files from the cloud to cloud in case of data loss with CBackupper.

 If you have a few files that need to be uploaded, you can go the OneDrive website and sign in to your account, and then click the “Upload” option to upload your files manually.